RustFields/rustfields.github.io/requirements/use-cases.md

 > ...
 I want to simulate the execution of an aggregate program.

 > ...
-I want to run the aggregate program on different types of device.
+I want to run the aggregate program on different types of devices.